khous/iblox-address-book/README.md

 "db" handles the searches and builds the backing in memory data from the input csv.
 "input-line" represents a single line of input.
 Internally, it handles parsing this line of input into an address line.

+#User Stories
+Are documented in the user-stories.md file located at the root of this project